 Ephesians 3:16 ~ I pray that out of his glorious riches he may strengthen you with power through his Spirit in your inner being

-Paul’s statement lets the members know that God’s strength is available to them and he wants them to find it, providing them hope in the face of diversity.
+Paul’s statement lets the members know that God’s strength is available to them and he wants them to find it, providing them hope in the face of adversity.

 Ephesians 4:1-2 ~ As a prisoner for the Lord, then, I urge you to live a life worthy of the calling you have received.
 (2) Be completely humble and gentle; be patient, bearing with one another in love.)

-Paul implores they live a moral life and provides instructions for behavior that are a cornerstone of a life of faith even to this day that influenced the evolution of today’s Christian church, and (arguably to some), the evolution of some modern societies.
+Paul implores they live a moral life and provides instructions for behavior that are a cornerstone of a life of faith even to this day.
+It influenced the evolution of today’s Christian church, and (arguably to some), the evolution of some modern societies.

 Ephesians 4:11-13 ~ So Christ himself gave the apostles, the prophets, the evangelists, the pastors and teachers, (12) to equip his people for works of service, so that the body of Christ may be built up (13) until we all reach unity in the faith and in the knowledge of the Son of God and become mature, attaining to the whole measure of the fullness of Christ.

-Paul empowers the leaders of the church, reassurance to give them the authority and confidence that they need to act on behalf of Christ, as Paul was by Christ himself.
+Paul empowers the leaders of the church and gives them the authority and confidence that they need to act on behalf of Christ, as Paul was by Christ himself.
 It also provides the leaders of the goal of their work, recruit members until all are one in Christ.

 Ephesians 4:32 ~ Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you.

-A further cornerstone of a life of faith.
-I believe that adhering to The Golden Rule “Love thy neighbor as thyself” (KJV) will encompass these and the ones in 4:2 plus other instructions elsewhere.
+Being kind and compassionate is a cornerstone of a life of faith.
+I believe that adhering to The Golden Rule “Love thy neighbor as thyself” (KJV) will encompass these and the ones in 4:2 plus other instructions elsewhere in the bible.

 Ephesians 5:8-13 ~ For you were once darkness, but now you are light in the Lord.
 Live as children of light(9)(for the fruit of the light consists in all goodness, righteousness and truth)(10) and find out what pleases the Lord.(11) Have nothing to do with the fruitless deeds of darkness, but rather expose them.
 (12)It is shameful even to mention what the disobedient do in secret.
 (13)But everything exposed by the light becomes visible—and everything that is illuminated becomes a light.